 Beyond relationship-building, activities at the ACC TRHT Center focus on changing the racial narrative at ACC and in Central Texas.
 Events are held in more than a dozen locations around the region, including public libraries, public schools, community centers, city parks and recreation facilities, and ACC campuses.
 More than two dozen community partners support the ACC TRHT Center.

+Join the conversation.
 Students, faculty, staff, and community partners are all co-creators in the Center's learning experiences, which include workshops, film screenings, and racial healing circles.
 Events are held in more than a dozen locations around the region, including public libraries, public schools, community centers, city parks and recreation facilities, and ACC campuses.